gnewton/filago/README.md

 Hostnames are looked-up and cached.

-Sample default output on firefox:
+Sample output on firefox, hostname lookup turned on:

 ```
 $ ./filago 2262